Leptanilla japonica: Migration and food cultivation

-L. japonica navigate using a trail system marked with a gland secretion from their sternal side, though travel is disorganized and mostly individual.
+Leptanilla japonica navigate using a trail system marked with a gland secretion from their sternal side, though travel is disorganized and mostly individual.
 While roughly half of the workers hunts, the other half engages in grooming, larval care, or stands as guards at the edges of the brood pile.
 The guard ants almost always assume the same position: they face the outside with their anterior end lifted, their forelegs raised, and their mandibles open.
 Should anything come close, they quickly charge it.

 The other half of the workers is occupied with finding, attacking, and paralyzing the species main, if not only, prey, geophilomorph centipedes.
 Sufficient paralysis can be accomplished with a small number of ants within 10–15 minutes.
 Most of the time, the workers pull the centipede to the brood pile, with the colony occasionally moving towards the prey as well to meet somewhere in the middle.
 A few times, however, researchers observed the colony move entirely to the prey site without moving the centipede.
 During such migrations, workers attached to the larvae's prothoracic structures to carry them to the paralyzed prey.
 As previously described, the larvae's body and mandible shape make for easy feeding.
 They rip away the outer tissue, and the workers eat from the holes the larvae make.

 Predation is active during the larval-growing stage, but stops during the egg-laying stage along with migration.
 The main source of nutrition during this stage is the larvae themselves.